RaumTheFool/SUNNFOLK-NOMIC/GAME 1/Players.md

 ### DEVOTEES

-Magnus / 35 - 25 / Bouquet
+Magnus / 15 - 25 / Bouquet, Curbstomp, Strike, Piece of Exodia, Prophecy

-May / 10 / Klark's Delight, The Plague, Prophecy
+May / 10 / Klark's Delight, The Plague

 Maya / 20 /